rhythmNexus/rhythm.Nexus/CONTRIBUTING.md

 - Basic Knowledge of C#
 - Familiar to the git workflow
 ### Code Editor
-You may use any code editor you like, but it is recommended to use Visual Studio, JetBrains Rider, Or Visual Studio Code with the extensions EditorConfig and C# Dev Kit.
+You may use any code editor you like, but it is recommended to use
+- Visual Studio
+- JetBrains Rider
+- Visual Studio Code with the extensions EditorConfig and C# Dev Kit.

 ## Code Quality/Standards
 ## Variables